cookiesncream716/helloWorld2/README.md

 ### STAGE 2 - Display the text "Hello World" in the plugin space

-Now that we have all the boiler-plate set up, let's add some visual content to the plugin!
+Now that we have the boiler-plate set up, let's add some visual content to the plugin!

 1. Inside the build method, create a [`Text`](https://github.com/Tixit/Gem.js#text) gem containing the greeting `'Hello World'`.
 Give it a label so it can be styled differently from text that will be coming in a later step.
 Here, `'greetng'` is used as the label.